orkunispir/nexmon_csi/README.md

 `tcpdump -i wlan0 dst port 5500 -vv -w output.pcap -c 1000`.

 You will not be able to use the built in WiFi chip to connect to your WLAN, so use an Ethernet cable.
+If you're unable to collect CSI, trying using Channel 36.

 ## Analyzing the CSI